syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Percentage of transparency level for the text in the LoadMoreItem when it is in default state.
+            Percentage of transparency level for the text in the LoadMoreItem when it is in the default state.
             <br/>
             <br/>
         </td>